 The IP and resistivity surveys were carried out using a BRGM Elrec 6 multi-channel receiver operating in the time-domain mode.
 The dipole length chosen was the 30-meter dipole read to 6 levels.
-The survey consisted of nine lines surveyed for a total survey length of 8,730 meters.
+The Cinderella-Chase survey consisted of, (1) in October, 1996, nine lines surveyed for a total survey length of 8,730 meters, and (2), in May, 1997, five lines surveyed for a total survey length of 6,140 meters.
+The total was therefore 14,870 meters.
+The Mike survey consisted of three lines for a total of 2,790 meters.
 The results were plotted both in pseudosection and plan, and contoured.

 The magnetic survey was carried out with a proton precession magnetometer by taking readings every 25 m on 100-m separated lines over two parts of the grid.
-The number of lines totaled 13 for a total survey length of 8,180 meters.
+In October, 1996, on the Cinderella-Chase grid, the amount surveyed was 8,180 meters, and in May, 1997, the amount surveyed was 6,250 meters.
+Six lines on the Mike grid were surveyed in May, 1997, for a total survey length of 5,600 meters.
 The readings were input into a computer, plotted onto a base map at a scale of 1:5000, and contoured.